openstack/contributor-guide/doc/source/common/task-tracking.rst

 .. note::

-   Not all projects use the blueprints feature of Lauchpad, you should contact the project to see how they handle feature requests.
+   Not all projects use the blueprints feature of Launchpad, you should contact the project to see how they handle feature requests.
 For details on how to contact a project check the `project list`_.